mohitsinghs/mohitsingh.in/pages/code/git-at-work.md

 ---
 title: Git at work
-author: Mohit Singh
 date: '2022-10-10'
-excerpt: Techniques that I use to isolate working environments of git from my personal setup from work.
+description: Techniques that I use to isolate my work development environment from my personal setup.
 ---

 Isolating git and other configurations for work and personal projects can be complicated.
-In this post, I'll be sharing the way I isolate my work development environment from my personal one.
+In this post, I'll be sharing the way I isolate work development environment from personal one.

 ## Setting up ssh